leonw774/lreng/README.md

 print(hello_world)
 ```

-The `` `string `` is used to get data and `~string` is to get next.
+The `` `string `` accesses the data and `~string` accesses the next element.

 ### Function maker and argument binder

-The function makers `{ ... }` and macro maker turns the wrapped expression into a function.
+The function makers `{ ... }` turns the wrapped expression into a function.
 The created function has no argument by default.
-Empty function is not allowed.

 The argument binder `x => func` binds *one* argument identifier to a function.
 A function can have at most one argument.

 ### Macro maker

 Like the function, the macro maker `[ ... ]` turns the wrapped expression into a macro.
-Macro do not use argument and empty macro is also not allowed.
+Macro do not use argument.

+Another different between macro and function is that function has it own stack and macro does not.
+Therefore, its body expression executes in the context of its caller.

 ### Callers

 The callers are `()` and `$`.
 The syntax is `foo(expr)` and `foo $ expr`.
 They assigns the evaluated result of the expression to the argument variable of the callable (if any) and evaluates the callable.
 If the callable `foo` is macro, it simply ignores the argument.

 The `$` is right-associative, just like in Haskell, designed to apply multiple callables on a value without too much parenthese.
-The following codes are equivalent: `f3 $ f2 $ f1 $ val` and `f3(f2(f1(val)))`.
+The expressions: `f3 $ f2 $ f1 $ val` and `f3(f2(f1(val)))` are equivalent.

 The syntax `foo()` is valid and will be parsed as `foo(null)`.